You may have driven Trollstigen or hiked to the Troll's Tongue, but how much do you know about the mythology?

 The boy realized that he couldn’t carry such massive buckets, let alone filled with water, so he claimed they were too small and that he would simply bring the whole spring instead.

-The troll obviously didn’t want a while spring in his house and so they exchanged chores.
-The boy tended the fire while they troll went to get water to make porridge.
+The troll obviously didn’t want a whole spring in his house and so they exchanged chores.
+The boy tended the fire while the troll went to get water to make porridge.
 Once it was ready the boy suggested they have an eating contest.

 They ate as much as they could, however the boy had placed his knapsack under his shirt and was filling it with the porridge, without the troll noticing.
 Once it was full he slashed a hole in it and continued to eat.